Sbustamante11/https---github.com-Sbustamante11-Software-Projects/README.md

 1. Visual Studio Code
 2. Git

-{Describe the programming language that you used}
 ** Programming Language **
 - Python Version 3.10.0

 # Useful Websites

-{Make a list of websites that you found helpful in this project}
 * [W3 Schools](https://www.w3schools.com/)
 * [Official Python site](https://www.python.org/)